soxueren/atsd/administration/compaction-test.md

 compression and encoding options are supported only in ATSD Standard and Enterprise Edition.

-**NOTE: it is recommended that this test is performed on a test ATSD instance, not a production instance. **
+> Note: it is recommended that this test is performed on a test ATSD instance, not a production instance.

 Open the Metrics page found on the main menu, click CREATE button on the bottom of the page to create new `metrics` that you are planning to load into ATSD with the correct data type (short, float, integer, double or long, depending on the type of data you would like to store).

-**NOTE: the default data type is float.
-This step is not necessary if you will be writing data with the float data type.**
+> Note: the default data type is float.
+This step is not necessary if you will be writing data with the float data type.

 ![](images/compaction_test_metric.png "compaction_test_metric")